sgriffin53/pokemon_tcg_deal_finder/README.md

 jungle Snorlax #11

 The important thing is that you have the number with a # preceding it and the set name, so "base #4" will register as a base charizard, but "base charizard" won't.
-This shows how complete your base, jungle, and fossil sets are and also outputs a text file which shows which cards are missing from base, jungle, and fossil sets to missing.txt.
+This will show how much your collection is worth in GBP (pound sterling).
+It also shows how complete your base, jungle, and fossil sets are and also outputs a text file which shows which cards are missing from your base, jungle, and fossil sets to missing.txt.

 get_missing.py